Scaling event-driven systems with RabbitMQ

 Build Idempotent Consumers

-Kafka delivery is typically at least once.
+RabbitMQ delivery is typically at least once.
 Consumers must handle duplicates safely.

 Practical patterns: